reed-colloton/prompt-injection-honeypot/README.md

 - Should be able to catch any tool being run, not just bank account, in the future
 - And then maybe move on to other injections besides tool calling

+## Ideas:
+- Could proxy internet searches locally or use generated content.
+Probablity p of malicious.
+- Intercept p% of traffic and inject malicious instructions.